Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Asthma and COPD both involve blockage of your airways, but they are different.

-There is also a condition called 'asthma-COPD overlap'.
-This is where someone has symptoms of both asthma and COPD.
-It usually causes worse symptoms than either condition on its own and needs different treatment.
+There is some discussion about a condition called asthma-COPD overlap syndrome, where someone has features of both asthma and COPD.
+It usually causes more severe symptoms than either condition on its own and needs different treatment.
+Whether asthma-COPD overlap syndrome is a distinct condition is still debated among researchers.

 What are the symptoms of COPD?

-If you are in the earliest stages of COPD, you may not have any symptoms.
+In the early stages of COPD, you may not have any symptoms.

 When symptoms appear, they may include: